danielredondo/COMCOR_webpage/content/page.md

 *Miguel Angel Luque-Fernandez, Daniel Redondo-Sanchez, Shing Fung Lee, Miguel Rodríguez-Barranco, Mª Carmen Carmona-García, Rafael Marcos-Gragera, María José Sánchez.*
 [Clinical Epidemiology](http://doi.org/10.2147/CLEP.S229935)

-In this article we describe the pattern of comorbidity in colorectal cancer patients, and identify the impact of multimorbidity on time to surgery.

-We identify a consistent pattern of factors associated with a higher prevalence of comorbidities and multimorbidity at diagnosis and an increased time-to-surgery among patients with colorectal cancer with multimorbidity in Spain.
-This pattern may provide insights for further etiological and preventive research and help to identify patients at a higher risk for poorer cancer outcomes and suboptimal treatment.

 ### - **Multimorbidity and short-term overall mortality among colorectal cancer patients in Spain: A population-based cohort study.**
 *Miguel A.Luque-Fernandez, Karen Gonçalves, Elena Salamanca-Fernándeza, Daniel Redondo-Sanchez, Shing F.Lee, Miguel Rodríguez-Barranco, Mª C. Carmona-García, Rafael Marcos-Gragera, María-José Sánchez*
 [European Journal of Cancer](https://doi.org/10.1016/j.ejca.2020.01.021)

-In the second article we study the association between multimorbidity and short-term mortality among colorectal cancer patients.
-We found that multimorbidity was a strong independent predictor of short-term mortality at 6 months and 1 year among the colorectal cancer patients in Spain.
-The identified multimorbidity pattern was consistent.
-Our findings might help identify patients at a higher risk for poor cancer and treatment outcomes.

 ---------------------